smaremanda/add-in-docs/outlook/authentication/validate-an-identity-token.md

     }
 ```

-The  **Base64Decode** method implements the decoding logic that is described in the "Notes on implementing base64url encoding without padding" appendix in the[JSON Web Token (JWT) Internet Draft](http://self-issued.info/docs/draft-goland-json-web-token-00.mdl).
+The  **Base64Decode** method implements the decoding logic that is described in the "Notes on implementing base64url encoding without padding" appendix in the [JSON Web Token (JWT) Internet Draft](http://self-issued.info/docs/draft-goland-json-web-token-00.mdl).